XP to Ponder:

 which were killed in combat with the players.
 Since the level of

-sophistication of those in the campaign has increased, it is less generous
+sophistication of those in THE CAMPAIGN has increased, it is less generous

-every creature slain is kept This is easily done in the last column of the
+every creature SLAIN is kept.
+This is easily done in the last column of the

-magic items obtained (and recognized) by the party during the adventure.
+magick items obtained (and recognized) by the party during the adventure.

 This total was not divided by any factors.
 One group uses this